tmatofa/quickstart-eks-cdk-python/README.md

 Then you should be able to run a `kubectl get all -A` and see everything running on your cluster.

-## How access to Elasticsearch and Kibana is secured
+## (Optional) How access to Elasticsearch and Kibana if you choose to deploy them

 We put the Elasticsearch both in the VPC (i.e. not on the Internet) as well as in its own Security Group - which will give access by default only from our EKS cluster's SG (so that can ship the logs to it) as well as to from our (optional) Client VPN's Security Group to allow us access Kibana when on VPN.